kantord/SeaGOAT/README.md

   </p>
 </h1>

-A code search engine for the AI age.
-SeaGOAT is a local search tool that leverages vector embeddings to enable to search your codebase semantically.
+SeaGOAT is a code search engine for the AI age.
+It is a local search tool that leverages vector embeddings to enable to search your codebase semantically.

 <p align="center">
   <img src="assets/demo-slideshow.gif" alt="" />